June 2022

 - collaboration - what will be needed to achieve improved engagement between key stakeholders in the housing system and wider public services as envisaged in the Housing to 2040 strategy

-- building targets - the Government’s plans for 110,000 affordable homes by 2032 ◦ ongoing concerns surrounding supply & labour shortages
+- building targets - the Government’s plans for 110,000 affordable homes by 2032 - ongoing concerns surrounding supply and labour shortages

-- communities - identifying & meeting needs ◦ tackling housing insecurity & homelessness ◦ how to achieve the emphasis on prevention in the Ending Homelessness Together action plan
+- communities - identifying and meeting needs - tackling housing insecurity and homelessness - how to achieve the emphasis on prevention in the Ending Homelessness Together action plan

-- net-zero ambitions - the Heat in Buildings Strategy ◦ implications of proposals for standards for zero-emissions heating & energy efficiency between 2023-2025 ◦ potential support required
+- net-zero ambitions - the Heat in Buildings Strategy - implications of proposals for standards for zero-emissions heating and energy efficiency between 2023-2025 - potential support required

-- concerns - how issues raised within the housing sector might be addressed: the extent of rental market reform ◦ provision of greater clarity & direction for stakeholders
+- concerns - how issues raised within the housing sector might be addressed: the extent of rental market reform - provision of greater clarity and direction for stakeholders

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from The Scottish Government; the Scottish Rural Network; and the DLUHC.
+The conference was an opportunity for stakeholders to consider the issues alongside key policy officials who attended from The Scottish Government; the Scottish Rural Network; and the DLUHC.